openrewrite/rewrite-docs/docs/recipes/android/upgradeandroidgradlepluginversion.md

       gradleWrapperVersion: (8.7, 9]
 ```

-Now that `com.yourorg.UpgradeAndroidGradlePluginVersionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-android:0.4.1 in your build file:
+Now that `com.yourorg.UpgradeAndroidGradlePluginVersionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-android:{{VERSION_REWRITE_ANDROID}} in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">